alarm-redist/fifty-states/analyses/NC_cd_2020/doc_NC_cd_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 6,000 districting plans for North Carolina and subset to 5,000 which contain at least two majority-minority districts.
+We sample 36,000 districting plans for North Carolina across two independent runs of the SMC algorithm, and then thin the sample to down to 5,000 plans.